 Three options are available when setting up Focus on your iPhone

 Now that you have set up the basics around the Focus ( who and which apps), Apple requires you to set up a few more things that help you access the Focus and more.
 There are three settings under the ‘Options’ here.

-- The Focus Status option, when enabled, allows a contact to see that you’re in an active Focus mode and their messages are muted.
+- The Focus Status option, when enabled, allows contacts to see that you’re in an active Focus mode and their messages are muted.

 - The Home Screen option allows you to hide specific home screens on your iPhone when you’re in a Focus mode.
-Combined with iOS 15’s App Library and the new ability to create multiple copies of an app icon, you can use this feature to customize what your phone looks like in different situations.
+Combined with the App Library and the ability to create multiple copies of an app icon, you can use this feature to customize what your phone looks like in different situations.